Tag Archives: Mike Higgs

 We saw Hadrian’s age increase in the birthday issue and his reaction when his parents explained he was going to be a big brother.
 Now, after months of him torturing his poor pregnant mum the big moment has arrived and while the laughs are still plentiful, what we have here is a surprisingly sweet strip.
 After all those previous issues full of Hadrian getting into trouble thanks to his ridiculous schemes, he actually comes up with a helpful idea when the situation calls for it.
 It’s still daft and funny of course, especially his dad trying to run along holding that pillow.

 Don’t be thinking Hadrian is going to go all slushy on us though.
-Instead, he sees his new baby sister as a potential protégé, someone to teach the ways of the world to, someone to train and we get to see him ingratiate himself over the following months from what I can remember.
+Instead, he sees his new baby sister as a potential protégé, someone to teach the ways of the world to, someone to train to be just like him and we’d get to see these in various ways over the following months.
 She also makes an appearance in the card game in this very issue.

 This takes up the middle pages and the back cover, with another half page for the instructions, which are the same for the regular Happy Families game.

-So as per the typical rules each family is made up of four individuals, with Hadrian’s not including Bowser as would’ve been expected up to this point, instead the newest addition gets a little cameo of sorts.
+So as per the typical rules each family is made up of four individuals, with Hadrian’s not including Bowser as would’ve been expected up to this point, instead his baby sister gets a little cameo of sorts.
 Altogether there are 36 cards for the reader to stick on to cardboard and cut out, split into nine families.
 Parents and siblings could also easily take part because each group has a simple numbering system so non-OiNK fans (yes, they exist!) wouldn’t get lost amongst the silly names.

 There’s a certain phrase I remember my dad using whenever my siblings or I did anything that our mum would’ve found particularly bad and one of the little quarter-page strips in this issue takes that exact phrase and ridicules it, albeit swapping the parents’ roles over in the process.
 From that moment on I could never take it seriously when it was used.
 I still can’t.
 Mad Dad is written by Vaughan Brunt and drawn by Ian Knox.
 This is followed up by Grate Expectations, a memorable little one-off from the insane mind of Simon Thorp who, I’m very happy to say, was turning up more regularly by this point.

-There were so many potential highlights in this issue I really struggled in deciding which ones to include.
-This could be a regular problem these next few months, but it’s a nice problem to have, isn’t it?
+There were so many highlights in this issue I really struggled deciding which ones to include.
+This could be a regular problem over these next few months, but it’s a nice problem to have, isn’t it?
 The Grunts page features press clippings about OiNK itself, although I’ll save them for their own post at a future date.
-Just mentioned recently on the blog’s Twitter feed by a fellow pig pal was Burp’s tractor beam and it pops up here, so I just had to include that in this little selection of panels.
+Just mentioned recently on the blog’s socials by a fellow pig pal was Burp’s tractor beam and it pops up here, so I just had to include that in this little selection of panels.

 There was also a unique competition in which readers could win a trip to Timperley, the home of megastar Frank Sidebottom and meet their hero, and to get readers excited to enter he tells us all about his post office having two letterboxes!
-I’ll keep an eye out for the results and winners.
+Woo.
+I’ll keep an eye out for the results.
 There’s a full-page Uncle Pigg strip describing the special versions of OiNK he publishes around the world and it’s nice to see he and Santa have made up since #17

 For the first time we see Horace (Ugly Face) Watkins playing football, something which would lead to a huge multi-issue story for the character in future issues, a little plop drawn by Patrick Gallagher invaded a handful of pages throughout the issue such as Rubbish Man’s, and in the latest Butcher Watch a pig by the name of Stig the Pig thinks he’s finally won the battle with Jimmy ‘The Cleaver’ Smith, with wonderfully Banx’y captions.

 Of course, Jimmy has to live to see another day and terrorise the world in which the characters of OiNK reside.
 As it turns out that shadowy figure wasn’t Jimmy at all but rather a selection of pork sausages tied up and dressed to resemble him.
 We see this reveal just before Jimmy strangles Stig to death with another string of sausages.
-This might sound a bit brutal for a kid’s humour comic but it’s so ludicrous and over-the-top it was a hoot to read every time and we’d just laugh at the absurdity of the pretend horror.
+This might sound a bit brutal for a kid’s humour comic but it was so ludicrous and over-the-top we’d just laugh at the absurdity of the pretend horror.

-So, Frank has just set a new competition and this issue announces the runner-up of a previous one, but not one we’d seen in the comic.
-Instead, in much the same way as OiNK had run a competition in conjunction with Radio Manchester (the results were in #26), they teamed up with Granada TV’s Scramble programme.
+So, Frank has just set a new competition and this issue announces the runner-up of one we hadn’t seen in the comic.
+In much the same way that OiNK ran a competition in conjunction with Radio Manchester (the results were in #26), they teamed up with Granada TV’s Scramble programme.
 Ian Marshall from Bramhall has not one, but two small strips in this issue starring his own creation, Professor Foible.

 If this is the level of quality the runner-up produced I can honestly say I’m eagerly looking forward to seeing what the young winner came up with!
-We’ll have to wait to find out though because they’re holding that back until #38.
+We’ll have to wait to find out though because that’s being held back until #38.

 So for the uninitiated, what were Frank Sidebottom aka Chris Sievey and Snatcher Sam aka Marc Riley up to earlier in the issue?
 Why, they were recording a new song for the OiNK 45 of course!
 Way back in the mists of time the premiere issue of our favourite comic gave away a fun flexidisc record with two songs created specifically to annoy adults as much as for the kids to enjoy.
 The OiNK Song and The OiNK Rap are often quoted by fans to this day and on this new proper record they were getting another outing alongside a new song.

 I recall the song contained impressions of various characters and it irritated my family just as much as the other two.
 My record met with an early demise when it warped under the hot sun from a skylight window only a couple of weeks after it had arrived in the post.
-I hadn’t even had a chance to tape it yet so I could listen to it on my Walkman.
-Now if only I could listen to it again after all these decades to see how my adult brain would react to these songs.
+I hadn’t even had a chance to tape it yet for my Walkman.
+Now if only I could listen to it again after all these decades to see how my adult brain would react to those songs.

 Well would you look at that.
-Yep, in a moment of perfect timing just a couple of months ago this appeared on eBay and the record is in mint condition.
+Yep, in a moment of perfect timing this appeared on eBay and the record is in mint condition.
 I could not be happier.
 But then again, I haven’t listened to it yet!
 Nope, I haven’t stuck it on the ol’ record player yet, I’ll do that when it comes to writing the accompanying blog post.
 So look out for that just after 17th October.
 Why am I making you wait so long?
 Well, we had to wait 28 days for delivery after all and this is all in real time.

 This issue of OiNK sits on my shelves as a loose collection of pages, although you wouldn’t know it until you picked it up.
 But if I’m not careful all its pages will fall out and become strewn all over the floor.
 Why have I taken one of my precious comics apart like this?
 There’s a very good reason and we’ll get to that later in the review, but for now you’ll just have to trust me when I say I had no choice.
 Hopefully that’s got you suitably intrigued to stick around for the remainder of this post about the Star-Spangled USA Issue, as if you couldn’t tell from that logo.